geocam/geocamMobileForAndroid/README.rst

 See http://geocamshare.org for more details on the GeoCam project.

-See the docs_ directory for more information
+See the docs_ directory for more information.

+The main/master repo for this project is located in the geocam_ organization's github account.

 .. _docs: docs/